 How to Configure Microsoft Graph OAuth 2.0 for Email SMTP

 Microsoft has deprecated basic SMTP authentication for most tenants.
 OAuth 2.0 via Microsoft Graph is now the recommended and more secure approach.
-This setup allows the app to send emails without storing mailbox passwords.
+This setup allows applications to send email without storing mailbox passwords.

 Before you begin, ensure the following are available: